 Periodically upload a new source of machine data and get its prediction report.
 The new source should contain that same kind of machine data with close similarity in structure and formatting to the machine data ingested in training.
 At a minimum the new source must contain the deltas of that same kind of machine data ingested in training.
-The maximum number of prediction reports per endpoint is 1 Report/Second.

 Parse the predictions report that's in JSON format for threat notifications.